telefonicaid/thinkingcity/docs/topics/modelling_considerations.md

 transient information (e.g.: support tickets, mails, log files).
 This doesn't mean short-lived entities can't be modelled in the system, but having those kind of entities in your project will cause several operational issues in the platform.

-## The Platform is not a ticketing system
+## The platform is not a ticketing system

-Another common mistake involves the use of the Platform for short-lived ticketing, as in the following scenarios:
+Another common mistake involves the use of the platform for short-lived ticketing, as in the following scenarios:

 * A system that keeps track of alarms risen by sensors, and whether they have been solved or not.
 Modelled entities are:
 Sensor and Alarm.